Backup your private key.

 "Binding": digital signatures to ensure authenticity, non repudiation

-Digitally signing is like creating a lock out of the sender's private key and the message to transmit that
+Digitally signing is like creating a lock out of: the sender's private key & the message to transmit that is:

 Any smallest change in the private key or the message would create a different signature/lock.
 The signature is mathematically bound to both the message and private key it originally was made with.